 There are many fluids that your body produces that can act as lubrication, many of which depend on where you are in your cycle:

-Vaginal and arousal fluid is available to you all month to help moisten and lubricate your vagina.
+Vaginal and arousal fluid are available to you all month to help moisten and lubricate your vagina.
 Be sure to make enough time for foreplay to allow your arousal pathway to produce enough fluids.

 Saliva can also be used as a lubricant.
 Using your own saliva to masturbate may actually be protective against the development of vulvovaginal candida (3).
 Researchers think this could be due to some of the protective bacteria and antifungal properties found in saliva, plus a lack of immune response against your own fluids.
 In comparison, receiving cunnilingus (oral sex on the vulva) may actually increase your chances of getting a candida infection (3).